OPEnSLab-OSU/FeatherFault/README.md

 #### Hard Fault Detection

-Hard Fault detection is impended using the existing hard fault interrupt vector built into ARM.
+Hard Fault detection is implemented using the existing hard fault interrupt vector built into ARM.
 This interrupt is normally [defined as a infinite loop](https://github.com/adafruit/ArduinoCore-samd/blob/bf24e95f7ef7b41201d4389ef47b858b14ca58dd/cores/arduino/cortex_handlers.c#L43), however FeatherFault overrides this handler to allow for tracing and a graceful recovery.
 This feature is activated when the library is included in your sketch.

 ### Getting Fault Data In Your Sketch